Last Updated on December 10, 2024

 The L-1A visa has an initial period of stay of three years.
 Individuals can apply for renewals and may receive two extensions granted in two-year increments.
 This means individuals on an L-1A visa can remain in the U.S. for a total of seven years.

-It’s also important to note that an L-1A could have more than one, two or three extensions if the L-1A visa holder travels outside the U.S. They get to recapture that time, meaning someone could potentially stay in the U.S. for an even longer period of time.
+Sometimes, an L-1A visa holder can have more than one, two or three extensions if they travel outside the U.S. They get to recapture that time, meaning someone could potentially stay in the U.S. for an even longer period.
 We recommend speaking to an attorney for more information.

 If the temporary nature of the assignment changes, we recommend speaking to an attorney.